Hue-Jhan/Encrypted-Chat-System/README.md

 - Pending chat requests;
 - Active chats;
 - Active and opened chats;
+- Active groups;
-- Active/opened groups;
+- Active and opened groups;
 - Group msgs queue;
 - General group msg queue (for logging errors);

-Groups do not req

 The general server messages queue is mostly used for the list command because at first i didn't want to use the reader thread, in the end i kept it this way.